openservicebrokerapi/servicebroker/spec.md

 ## API Version Header

-Requests from the Platform to the Service Broker MUST contain a header that declares the version number of the  Open Service Broker API that the Platform will use:
+Requests from the Platform to the Service Broker MUST contain a header that declares the version number of the Open Service Broker API that the Platform is using:

 `X-Broker-API-Version: 2.13`